mickfuzz/phd4/_posts/thesis_chapters/2025-4-1-Introduction.md

 The Arduino board and the affordable, compact, and hackable Raspberry Pi computer opened new avenues for physical computing .

 In early 2013, MIT released Scratch 2.0, a block-coding tool for beginners, featuring an online editor and enhanced community interaction, including project remixing.
 Educators have adapted creative 'sandbox' games like Minecraft to develop design skills in a playful environment.
 Other accessible hardware, such as Makey Makey and Microbit, combine web-based block coding with simple physical computing.
 For more advanced learners, free web-based courses on authentic, text-based programming languages like Python and JavaScript  added interactive elements to scaffold and motivate the acquisition of coding concepts and practical coding skills.
 A notable example is Code Academy.

+THE ROLE OF CONSTRUCTIONISM AND CRITIQUE OF THAT AND MAKER MOVEMENT.

+MOVE TO INTRO?
+Vossoughi and other researchers also highlight political and social concerns associated with constructionism [@thumlert2018learning; @vossoughi_making_2016].
+They argue that a constructionist approach can implicitly favour coding as a pathway to joining the computer programming industry and developing employability skills in young people.
+Thumlert and colleagues caution against the appropriation of skills such as creativity and 'design thinking', which they argue are increasingly co-opted by market-driven agendas rather than being used for critical and emancipatory purposes [@thumlert2018learning, p.4].
+They also warn that this positioning could lead to the integration of constructionist approaches into instruction-based models that are narrowly focused on curricular concerns, rather than fostering the development of computational fluency, which supports learners’ expression within a community [@thumlert2018learning].

 ### Context of school-based computing education